 ColumnStore can use any object store that is compatible with the Amazon S3 API.

 Using cloud storage for ColumnStore data allows for practically limitless data storage while also providing high availability.

 ColumnStore's "Storage Manager" uses a persistent local disk cache for read/write operations so that network latency has minimal performance impact on ColumnStore.

 In some cases, it will perform better than local disk operations.

 MariaDB ColumnStore includes support for multiple connectors and data adapters to enable the use of popular data ingestion and business intelligence tools such as:

 cpimport ColumnStore bulk data ingestion utility which includes command-line options for loading a CSV file from Amazon S3 (and compatible) buckets.

 Apache Spark connector to directly export data from Spark DataFrames to MariaDB ColumnStore

 Kafka data adapter for rapid data ingestion

-The Distributed User Defined Aggregate Functions (UDAF) C++ API allows anyone to create aggregate functions of arbitrary complexity for distributed execution in the ColumnStore Engine.
-These functions can also be used as Analytic (Window) functions just like any built in aggregate.
+The Distributed User Defined Aggregate Functions (UDAF) C++ API allows anyone to create aggregate functions of arbitrary complexity for distributed execution in the ColumnStore storage engine.